Web series: 2000s

-Mainstream press began to provide coverage.
+The mainstream press began to provide coverage.
 In the United Kingdom, KateModern ended its run on Bebo.
-Bebo also hosted a six-month-long reality travel show, The Gap Year, produced by Endemol UK, which also made interactive sci-fi drama Kirill for MSN.
+Bebo also hosted a six-month-long reality travel show, The Gap Year, produced by Endemol UK, and produced an interactive sci-fi drama Kirill for MSN.

-During MIPCOM in October 2008, MySpace announced plans for a second series and indicated that it was in talks with Australian cable network Foxtel to distribute their first series on network television.
-Additionally, MySpace spoke of their plans to produce versions of the MySpace Road Tour reality series in other countries.
-The emerging potential for success in web video caught the attention of top entertainment executives in America, including former Disney executive Michael Eisner, head of the Tornante Company at the time.
-Torante's Vuguru subdivision partnered with Canadian media conglomerate Rogers Media on October 26, securing plans to produce upwards of 30 new web shows a year.
+During MIPCOM in October 2008, MySpace announced plans for a second series and indicated that it was in talks with Australian cable network Foxtel to distribute its first series on network television.
+Additionally, MySpace announced plans to produce versions of the MySpace Road Tour reality series in other countries.
+The emerging potential for success in web video caught the attention of top entertainment executives in America, including former Disney executive Michael Eisner, then head of the Tornante Company.
+Tornante's Vuguru subdivision partnered with Canadian media conglomerate Rogers Media on October 26, securing plans to produce upwards of 30 new web shows a year.
 Rogers Media agreed to help fund and distribute Vuguru's upcoming productions, thereby solidifying a connection between old and new media.
+Web series could be distributed directly from the producers' websites, through streaming services, or via online video sharing websites.

 In 2009, the first web series festival was established, named the Los Angeles Web Series Festival.

 2010s

-In January 2010, the first episode of independent animation web series Battle for Dream Island was released on YouTube.
-Created by twin brothers Cary and Michael Huang, it is the first game show genre parody featuring anthropomorphic objects.
+In January 2010, the first episode of the independent animation web series Battle for Dream Island was released on YouTube.
+Created by twin brothers Cary and Michael Huang, it is the first in a category of game show genre parodies featuring anthropomorphic objects, a genre later called "object shows".

-Production and distribution

-The rise in popularity of mobile Internet video, along with technological improvements to storage, bandwidth, and bitrates, led to the erasure of accessibility and affordability barriers.
-This meant that high-speed broadband and streaming video capabilities for producing and distributing a web series became a feasible alternative to "traditional" series production, which was formerly mostly done for broadcast and cable television.
-In comparison with traditional TV series production, web series are typically less expensive to produce.
-This has allowed a wider range of creators to develop web series.
-As well, since web series are made available online, instead of being aired at a single preset time to specific regions, they enable producers to reach a potentially global audience who can access the shows 24 hours a day and seven days a week, at the time of their choosing.
-Moreover, in the 2010s, the rising affordability of tablets and smartphones and the rising ownership rates of these devices in industrialized nations means that web series are available to a wider range of potential viewers, including commuters, travelers, and other people who are on the go.